How to create a value proposition that’s actually valuable

 Using the template below or similar, fill in the blanks with answers from the previous exercises (Note you can be flexible with the format; the prepositions are optional.
 The main idea is to prototype concepts quickly for evaluation by your team).

-Putting this template to use, here’s a few examples:
+Putting this template to use, here are a few examples:

 Travelers using AirBnB: